Brenda Milner: Professional career

 In 1954, Milner published an article in the McGill University Psychological Bulletin entitled 'Intellectual Function of the Temporal Lobes'.
-In this publication she presented data that showed that temporal lobe damage can cause emotional and intellectual changes in humans and lower primates.
-In this work, Milner reviewed animal studies of neural function and compared it to human neuroscience work.
-Her publication discouraged many neurosurgeons from completing surgeries on human beings that could negatively impact their lives.
+In this publication, she presented data that showed that temporal lobe damage can cause emotional and intellectual changes in humans and lower primates.
+Her review of neuroscience studies conducted in animals discouraged many neurosurgeons from completing surgeries on humans that could negatively impact their lives.
 "Milner's early work on the temporal lobes was influenced by the results of ablation work with lower primates, and particularly by Mishkin and Pribram's discovery of the role of the inferotemporal neocortex in visual discrimination learning."

 Milner was a pioneer in the field of neuropsychology and in the study of memory and other cognitive functions in humankind.
 She was invited to Hartford to study Henry Molaison, formerly known as patient H.M., who became the most famous patient in cognitive neuroscience.
 He "had undergone a bilateral temporal lobectomy that included removal of major portions of the hippocampus."
 She studied the effects of this damage to the medial temporal lobe on memory and systematically described the cognitive deficits exhibited by H.M.